papermerge/documentation/source/User's Manual/metadata.rst

 If you select "Groceries" folder, on the right side, in metadata widgets panel you will see three metadata label definitions - one of which is inherited.
-Notice that inherited metadata labels cannot edited while it is displayed in context of "Groceries" folder:
+Notice that inherited metadata labels is not editable while it is displayed in the context of "Groceries" folder:

 .. figure:: ../img/user-manual/metadata/metadata-defined-on-groceries-folder-v2.png